thecomalley/hour-of-power-optimiser/README.md

 This provides us with an opportunity to analyse the days KWh usage just before midnight and set the Hour of Power based on the peak usage to provide maximum cost savings

-We pull the usage data from Home Assistant, *you can read my blog post about using an efergy Engage Hub Kit & RTL-SDR to ingest the data into Home Assistant [here](https://blog.malleynet.xyz/posts/electrickiwi/part1/)*
+We pull the usage data from Home Assistant, (*you can read my blog post about getting power consumption data into Home Assistant [here](https://blog.malleynet.xyz/posts/electrickiwi/part1/)*) And analyse it using the python library pandas, before setting the optimal Hour of Power and notify the user via [pushover](https://pushover.net/)

 ![](./docs/diagram.png)